tweag/python-monorepo-example/2018-08-23-jupyterlab-ihaskell.md

 ## Introduction ##

-Haskell and Data science - on first sight a perfect match: native function composition, lazy execution, execution times that can reach c, lots of static code checks provide the potential to build highly scalable, production quality data transformation pipelines.
+Haskell and Data science - on first sight a perfect match: native function composition, lazy execution, fast execution times, and lots of code checks. sounds like ingredients for highly scalable, production ready data transformation pipelines.
 What is missing then?
-Why is Haskell not widely used in data analytics?
+Why is Haskell not widely used in data science?

-One of the reasons is that Haskell misses a standardized data science environment, comparable to Python that has the defacto standard library set `numpy`, `pandas`, `scikit-learn` and many other well-supported wrapped libraries such as `keras` and `tensorflow`.
-The libraries are distributed with easy-to-use package managers and explained in a plethora of tutorials, stackoverflow questions and example jupyter notebooks that provide starting points for most problems.
+One of the reasons is that Haskell misses a standardized data environment, comparable to Python with its defacto standard library set: `numpy`, `pandas`, `scikit-learn` form the backbone and many other well-supported wrapped libraries such as `keras` and `tensorflow` are easily accessible.
+The libraries are distributed with easy-to-use package managers and explained in a plethora of tutorials, stackoverflow questions and example jupyter notebooks.
+Most problems from beginner to advanced level can be solved by adapting and combining these existing solutions.

 For those who don't know it: Project Jupyter revolves around a messaging protocol that standardizes interactions with little programs called 'kernels'.
 A 'kernel' can be thought of as a REPL (Read–Eval–Print-Loop) that receives code messages from the user and responds with rich media messages.
 A frontend can immediately render the rich media response as text, images, videos or small applications.